MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/tools/kusto-explorer-code-features.md

 ### Go-to symbol definition

-You can navigate to the definition of the current symbol using `F12` or `Alt`+`Home` short-cut.
+You can navigate to the definition of the current symbol using `F12` or the `Alt`+`Home` short-cuts.

 ### List all references of a symbol

-You can obtain all references of the current symbol using `Ctrl`+`F12` short-cut.
+You can obtain all references of the current symbol using the `Ctrl`+`F12` short-cut.

 :::image type="content" source="images/kusto-explorer-code-features/ke-code-nav-references.gif" alt-text="References of a symbol Kusto Explorer Code Navigation.":::

+For more information on keyboard shortcuts in Kusto.Explorer, see [Keyboard shortcuts](../tools/kusto-explorer-shortcuts.md).

 ## Code analyzer

-Kusto.Explorer provides code analyzer utility that automatically analyzes the current query and outputs a set of applicable improvement recommendations.
+Use Kusto.Explorer's code analyzer utility to automatically analyze the current query and output a set of applicable improvement recommendations.

 To view improvement recommendations, at the bottom of the result grid, select the **Issues** tab.